Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 What is a grant

-In all developed countries, without exception, there are numerous charitable organizations and foundations that provide support and assistance to everyone who seeks to implement their plans and projects in various fields of science, culture, public life, which, one way or another, ensure the progress of society as a whole.
+In all developed countries, without exception, there are numerous charitable organizations and foundations that provide support and assistance to everyone who seeks to implement their plans and projects in various fields of science, culture, and public life, which, one way or another, ensure the progress of society as a whole.

-Before applying to the fund for project support, one should be aware of the main features of the funds, taking into account their area of \u200b\u200bpriority, and be clear on what form of support a research group or individual scientists searching for fundraisers or donors can count on.
+Before applying to a foundation for project support, you should have information about the main features of the funds, taking into account the area of their priorities, and have a clear understanding of what form of support a scientific group or individual scientists searching for fundraisers or donors can count on.

 • Interdisciplinary research requires the participation of specialists from various fields and is carried out at the intersection of several scientific disciplines.